owlbarn/tutorial/book/utilities/README.md

 floccinaucinihilipilification: 15540
 ```

-The common words appear with accurate counts, but the word which does not appear in the text gets a positive count.

 The count-min sketch is a useful data structure when we are interested in approximate counts of important objects in a data set.
 One such application is to find *heavy hitters*--for example, finding out the most popular web pages given a very long website access log.
 Formally, the $k$-heavy-hitters of a dataset are those elements that occur with relative frequency at least $1/k$.
 So the 100-heavy-hitters are the elements which each appear at least 1% of the time in the dataset.

 We can use the count-min sketch, combined with a min-heap, to find the $k$-heavy-hitters in a particular dataset.
 The general idea is to maintain in the heap all the current heavy hitters, with the lowest-count heavy hitter at the top.
-Whenever we get a new element, we add it to the count-min sketch, then get its count from the sketch.
+Whenever we get a new element, we add it to the count-min sketch, and then get its count from the sketch.
 If the relative frequency of that element is greater than $1/k$, we add it to the heap.
 Then, we check if the current minimum element in the heap has gone below the relative frequency threshold of $1/k$, and if so remove it from the heap.
 We repeat this process to remove all heavy hitters whose relative frequency is below $1/k$.
 So the heap always contains only the elements which have relative frequency at least $1/k$.
 To get the heavy hitters and their counts, we just get all the elements currently in the heap.

 Owl implements this data structure on top of the count-min sketch.
 The interface is as follows:

 ```
 module type Sig = sig
-  (** {6 Type definition} *)

   type 'a t
-  (** The type of heavy-hitters sketches *)

-  (** {6 Core functions} *)
+  (** Core functions *)

   val init : k:float -> epsilon:float -> delta:float -> 'a t
   (**